Overview

 At times, the Adviser purchases or sells the same security for many accounts, even though

-the same transaction in the same securities for many clients for whom the Adviser has
+same transaction in the same securities for many clients for whom the Adviser has discretion

-discretion to direct brokerage.
-Clients in aggregated transactions each receive the same
+to direct brokerage.
+Clients in aggregated transactions each receive the same price per unit,

-price per unit, although they may pay differing brokerage commissions depending upon the
+although they may pay differing brokerage commissions depending upon the nature of their

 If more than one price is paid for securities in an aggregated transaction, each client in the